 The mean age of epiglottis is increasing since the introduction of the H influenzae type B vaccine.

 Epiglottitis.
 The same patient immediately after extubation.
-Although erythema and some ...
+Although erythema and some edema persist, ...